gaus-fleet-lab/developer-documentation/README.md

 For more information about what GAUS is, check out [GAUS homepage](https://gaus.incubation.io/)

-Thiiis documentation will describe how to:
+This documentation will describe how to:
 * Getting started with the dummy Curl client [link](docs/getting-started.md)
 * Overview, client, GAUS communication [link](docs/overview.md)
 * Device API